 This is celebrated by the building of ofrendas (alters), and community festivities that celebrate the time the living can share with the dead.
 The tradition of the ofrenda is to create a mainstay to greet the spirits when they arrive with candies, toys, tamales, chocolates, breads, candles, fruit, mole, mezcal, as well as photos, fashion magazines, cigars or folk art skeletons... and every ofrenda has pan de muerto and sugar skulls!

-As a part of Latin American Heritage month, we invite the community to celebrate Dia De Los Muertos over the course of three days, trying to bring a more historic/authentic experience of this Mexican tradition.
+As a part of Latin American Heritage month, we invite the community to celebrate Dia De Los Muertos over the course of two days, trying to bring a more historic/authentic experience of this Mexican tradition.

 OFRENDA DOWNTOWN | Wednesday October 31, 5:00 PM – 8:00 PM | Butler Square